elsonwu/restapi/README.md

 If you want to handle the request yourself, you can replace the default routerFunc.
 In this example, all requests will call content view method

-	restapi.Conf.RouterFunc = func(ctx restapi.IContext, res http.ResponseWriter, req *http.Request) (apiName, method string, ok bool) {
+	restapi.Conf.RouterFunc = func(ctx restapi.IContext) (apiName, method string, ok bool) {
 		return "content", restapi.MethodView, true
 	}

 #Customized API output
-If you don't likt to use the default restapi.Output() method, you can return the struct which implements IOutput interface
+If you don't like the default restapi.Output() method, you can return the struct which implements IOutput interface

 	type IOutput interface {
 		Result() bool